 What Legal Industry Reforms Are Being Considered in Illinois?

 Illinois has been actively researching legal industry reform for years.
 In 2019, the Chicago Bar Association and Chicago Bar Foundation (CBA/CBF) formed the Task Force on the Sustainable Practice of Law & Innovation.
-After a year of research, the Task Force (broken down into five committees) submitted recommendations to the Illinois Supreme Court in October 2020.
+After a year of research, the Task Force (broken down into five committees) submitted a report with recommendations to the Illinois Supreme Court in October 2020.

 The Task Force was mindful of the growing separation between the public’s legal needs and lawyers.
 To combat this disconnect, the group’s goals were to bring lawyers and clients together, help people understand when they have a legal problem, and spur innovation across the legal industry.

-Notable recommendations still under consideration include:
+Notable recommendations include:

 - Develop alternative fees to achieve more transparent, upfront pricing for legal services.